Our Privacy Policy

 7.1 To decide your OVO Home Services cover renewal price

-We use an automated calculation to enable us to make a fair and responsible decision on what pricing we can offer you based on the cost of maintaining your boiler.
+In relation to our Boiler Home Services cover, we also use automated calculations which enable us to make a fair and responsible decision on what pricing we can offer you based on the cost of maintaining your boiler.
 We’ll consider:

 • your boiler make and model;